-One of the goals of Stichting Fly Aware is to raise awareness, among crew members as well as frequent flyers and ground staff, in fact everyone who is regularly exposed to exhaust gases, oil fumes and other hazardous substances, such as hydraulic fluids in and around aircraft.
-It is vital for everyone to be aware of the health risks involved.
+One of the objectives of the Fly Aware Foundation is to raise awareness among crew members, frequent flyers, and ground personnel, basically anyone who regularly faces exposure to exhaust fumes, oil vapors, and other hazardous substances, such as hydraulic fluid fumes in and around aircraft.
+It is essential for anyone who encounters these risks regularly to be aware of the associated health risks.

-Also among crew member, awareness and concerns are clearly rising.
-This results a.o. in a further increase of the number of reported fume events (although these are still often named "smell events").
-In British Airways alone, in the period of September-October 2019, 56 fume events weer reported (the vast majority on A320-series), several of these flights were forced to return, to divert or to perform precautionary/emergency landings, including full evacuations after landing.
 We also observe more and more crew members (as well as frequent flyers) find their way to Stichting Fly Aware for information and advice.
 Many of them purchase e.g. the Sky Mask, which is offered on our website, and carry it with them on every flight.
-A wise decision, after all your smoke hood is not always within direct reach and it will function no longer than 15-20 minutes
+After all, , your smokehood may not always be readily available and only works for 15-20 minutes

-Stichting Fly Aware is only too happy with this increased awareness.
-It is very important to take preventive measures for your own protection (like carrying your own face mask).
-Besides that, it is of paramount importance (and legally required!) to ensure the official reporting of every fume event, even when your cockpit crew does not consider this necessary, or simply refuses to do so!
-This is the only way to properly identify this problem and make sure that realistic figures become available on how often fume events really occur.
+Stichting Fly Aware is pleased with this heightened awareness.
+It is essential to take preventive measures for your own protection, such as carrying a mask with you.
+Furthermore, it is of the utmost importance (and also legally required) to ensure that every fume event is officially reported, even if your cockpit crew does not see the necessity or refuses to do so!
+Only in this way can the extent of this problem be accurately assessed, and realistic numbers on the frequency of fume events become available.

-Finally it is important to urge your unions to finally take this problem serious.
-With the back up of reported fume events, they are after all the ones to demand proper measures be taken by the employers, such as installation of full flow bleed air filters and detection equipment on all passenger aircraft.
-These measures are essential to eventually guarantee a safe working environment and fresh air for everybody on board!
+Lastly, it is important to make it clear to your union that they need to take these issues seriously.
+Based on reports of fume events, they are the ones who can demand measures from employers, such as the installation of full-flow bleed air filters and detection equipment, as well as the proper execution of maintenance (thorough cleaning of the air conditioning system) after a fume event.
+These measures are necessary to ensure a safe working environment and clean air for everyone on board!

-We wish you all many safe flights and happy landings!
+We wish you many safe flights and happy landings!